Death of Yasser Arafat: Exhumation of Arafat's remains

 After the testing of Arafat's remains by the Russian team, the Russian Medical-Biological Agency concluded that polonium was not the cause of his death.
 However, the government scientific body later denied that it had made any official statement about the research, saying only that it had handed its results to the Russian Foreign Ministry.
 However, Al Jazeera found that the Russian scientists had only investigated four out of 20 samples, being the samples that were unlikely to show the amount of radioactive exposure.
 The scientists also appear to have been restricted by the Russian Foreign Ministry in how to present the report.
 According to Al Jazeera's source, "Russia's goal was to fulfill the Palestinian Authority's request, not offend Israel by helping the PA, and not create a new hotbed in the Middle East".

 In December 2013, an unidentified person leaked what were claimed to be the results of the French investigation to AFP, saying that "the report rules out the poisoning theory and goes in the sense of a natural death".
 According to the leaker, the report says Arafat died of a "generalised infection".
 On 4 December, Al Jazeera quoted Suha Arafat speaking at a press conference after having received the French report: "Is it the poisoned body that would have contaminated the environment outside?
 Or is it the opposite?
 The first one is the conclusion of the Swiss.
 The Swiss think that the body was poisoned and contaminated the environment.
 And the French reach the opposite conclusion—that it's actually the environment outside which explains the presence of polonium 210."
 Later that same month, a Russian investigative team from the Federal Medico-Biological Agency agreed that Arafat did not die from poisoning.

 Unlike the Swiss report, the French and Russian reports were not made public, at the time.
 The French later announced that foul play was not involved.

 The CHUV published in February 2016 a paper in Science Direct to justify their conclusions.
-They admitted: "The evidences gathered during this expert report are not clear-cut: we cannot exclude 210Po as a cause of death, but we cannot be sure that 210Po was the cause of death."
+They said: "The evidences gathered during this expert report are not clear-cut: we cannot exclude 210Po as a cause of death, but we cannot be sure that 210Po was the cause of death."

-In another document the CHUV explains "...these results do not then define the probability to which Yasser Arafat would have been poisoned by polonium, but must be integrated into the larger context of the police and legal investigations in connection to this case, and which are beyond our field of expertise" which shows several press articles using probability figures were completely wrong in interpreting the results.
+In another document the CHUV explains "these results do not then define the probability to which Yasser Arafat would have been poisoned by polonium, but must be integrated into the larger context of the police and legal investigations in connection to this case, and which are beyond our field of expertise".

 In July 2016, Joods Actueel published an updated document wherein it stated that their previous analysis was confirmed by CHUV.
-According to them, the conclusions that are based only on BayesIan analysis are not valid as they are not documented with figures.
+According to them, the conclusions that are based only on Bayesian analysis are not valid as they are not documented with figures.
 It also invoked errors based on such examples as the investigation into the case of Sally Clark.